 Yesterday, we decided to treat ourselves to our delayed day out in London with our Daughter.
 After the week we have just had, it could not have come at a better time.

-Our Daughter is mad on most things Japanese, she is very artistic and is always usually found drawing Manga and anime style drawing, and she does have a talent for it, I will have to show you some of her drawings one day.
+Our Daughter is mad on most things Japanese.
+She is very artistic and is always usually found drawing Manga and anime style drawing.
+She really does have a talent for it, I will have to show you some of her drawings one day.
 Anyway, she has been going on and on and on, you get the picture, as children do about this shop called Tokyo Toyz.
 We promised we would take her one day, and yesterday was that day.

 We then made our way along to the Southbank.

-The first thing we saw was a slushie drinks van, these were not the usual slush drinks the children love, we decided to treat ourselves, my daughter had a passion fruit and mango slush drink, my husband had pomegranate and raspberry slush drink with vodka, and I had pressed apple, white peach and vodka slush drink, if ever you find yourself along the Southbank and come across this place, I can thoroughly recommend trying one, they have such a vast amount of flavours you really were spoilt for choice.
+The first thing we saw was a slushie drinks van.
+These were not the usual slush drinks the children love they were for adults.
+We decided to treat ourselves, my daughter had a passion fruit and mango slush drink, my husband had pomegranate and raspberry slush drink with vodka, and I had pressed apple, white peach and vodka slush drink.
+If ever you find yourself along the Southbank and come across this place, I can thoroughly recommend trying one.
+They have such a vast amount of flavours you really were spoilt for choice.

 It was then time to go home, but it was so lovely to have a bit of family time, we all had enjoyed ourselves, even though my husband and daughter gang up on me.

 Now looking forward to our next outing as a family.